agabrown/astrometric-sky-path/README.md

 The `skypath` command can be invoked directly or through the python script.
 In both cases use the `-h` flag for usage information.
 Note that the python script expects comma-separated lists of numbers between quotes as input for the `--astrometry` or `--phaseSpace` command line arguments.

+## Python version

+The folder [PythonVersion](./PythonVersion) contains a python-only implementation of the calculation of the topocentric coordinate direction to a source.
+The corresponding [notebook](./PythonVersion/AstrometricSkyPaths.ipynb) shows how to use the `skypathtools` module.